nedbat/coveragepy/doc/config.rst

 ``branch`` (boolean, default False): whether to measure :ref:`branch coverage <branch>` in addition to statement coverage.

+``command_line`` (string): the command-line to run your program.
+This will be used if you run ``coverage run`` with no further arguments.
+Coverage.py options cannot be specified here, other than ``-m`` to indicate the module to run.

+.. versionadded:: 5.0

 ``concurrency`` (multi-string, default "thread"): the name concurrency libraries in use by the product code.
 If your program uses `multiprocessing`_, `gevent`_, `greenlet`_, or `eventlet`_, you must name that library in this